 - 1. No show policy In order to comply with U.S. Department of Education regulations, faculty are asked to post attendance during the first two weeks of the term.
 Students who do not attend any classes during the first week will be administratively withdrawn from Mount Marty University.
 Exceptions to this policy require approval from the Dean of Faculty. - 2.
-Administrative withdrawal of a student After the census date, a student will be administratively withdrawn from MMU after two consecutive weeks of absences from all registered classes.
-Exceptions to this policy must be approved by the Dean of Faculty.
+Administrative withdrawal of a student Administrative withdrawal of a student.
+After the census date, a student will be administratively withdrawn from MMU after ten consecutive business days of absences from all registered classes.
+Exceptions to this policy must be approved by the Dean.
 The Registrar will notify the instructors, advisor(s) and student of the decision in writing.
 A student who is dismissed for excessive absence may appeal to the academic standards committee for readmission the following semester.
 Students in the 8-week flex option program, who miss both classes for one week, will be administratively withdrawn from the class.